 Common Forms of Airbag Malfunctions

-Unfortunately, some of the worst injuries resulting from airbag malfunctions affect children.
-The sheer force of an airbag deployment can be more than their body is able to sustain.
+Unfortunately, some of the worst injuries resulting from airbag malfunctions involve children.
+The sheer force of an airbag when it deploys can be more than their bodies are able to sustain.
 However, countless adults have also suffered injury due to an airbag that has malfunctioned.
 Some of the most common forms of a malfunctioning airbag result from: